ChillarAnand/avilpage.com/posts/2017/01/refactoring-django-with-fst.md

 With RedBaron FST, just locate super calls, find nearest class node, check class name with super and replace accordingly.
 It took [less than 10 lines][6]{:target="_blank"} of code.

-RedBaron has good documentation with relveant examples and its api is similar to BeautifulSoup.
+RedBaron has good documentation with relveant examples and its API is similar to BeautifulSoup.
 Next time when writing code that modifies code consider using RedBaron.

 Thanks to [Tim Graham](https://github.com/timgraham){:target="_blank"} & [Aymeric Augustin](https://github.com/aaugustin){:target="_blank"} for [reviewing the patch](https://github.com/django/django/pull/7905/commits/d6eaf7c0183cd04b78f2a55e1d60bb7e59598310){:target="_blank"}.